RBI Governor List, Get Complete RBI Governors List Here

-The Reserve Bank of India or RBI is the highest banking authority in the country and is in charge of everything financial.
+The Reserve Bank of India or RBI is the highest banking authority in the country.
 The most important position in the RBI is the position of the governor, who presides and looks over all the things that go on.
 Many highly qualified people have served in this high-profile position, and it will serve you better if you know about them.
 Additionally, it will also help you with your competitive exam preparation.
-Read on to learn about the governors of RBI.
+Read on to learn about the RBI Governors.

 Present RBI Governor – Shaktikanta Das